 The front-end role takes care of all RDP and file activity.
 There should be at least one appliance with this role.
 The more concurrent users there are, the more appliances there should be deployed.

 The back-end role takes care of the auditing.
 In a multi-node deployment, there should be either one or three back-end nodes.
 No other combinations are allowed.

 Adding an additional node

 - Configure the network settings (static IP) via the virtual machine console.

 - Do NOT configure the appliance (unlike the first appliance).

-- Log in as built-in management user (local admin) on the already configured and running environment.
+- Log in as the built-in management user (local admin) on the already configured and running environment.

 - Navigate to System Settings > Global > Service Management.

 - Select the discovered appliance or manually enter the IP address of the appliance.